We moved this page here - if you were not automatically redirected, please go to the newer version.

 The industry has developed, driven by a demand from individuals to do volunteering work on various projects, be it working with children, building a well or rescuing turtles in whatever location.
 This demand has translated into supply by commercially driving companies to find/create these opportunities.
 What is so wrong with this picture is the reverse should be true.
 When a project has a need, it is matched to an individual, not the other way around.
 So competitive has this demand for projects become there are examples of companies (with reference to i-to-i in Sri Lanka) requesting projects to sign exclusivity contracts agreeing they will only take their volunteers.

-The whole phenomena starts with a would be volunteer/traveller seeing things as: 'I want to help out, I want to make a contribution, I want to travel in a way that is worthwhile'.
+The whole phenomenon starts with a would be volunteer/traveller seeing things as: 'I want to help out, I want to make a contribution, I want to travel in a way that is worthwhile' (perhaps to offset the guilt of travel).
 There are just too many 'I' there, when in fact the whole notion of volunteering is not about you at all.
 Many of these 'opportunities' are offered short term with even weekend volunteering being available.
 This is perhaps the most damaging, consider teaching for three weeks in Africa, when a school term is three months which would be a minimum - aside from the fact that although giving your time is an admirable thing, many of these schools would be in greater need of books and even desks compared to the time of someone with no teacher training when teacher shortages are never normally a problem.
 Unfortunately doing nothing is sometimes better than doing something (see good article).

 As a final note, the above is only something for consideration.
-A backlash and a word of warning to how what is essential a good thing has been cynically exploited by a newly created industry.
-There are loads of worthwhile opportunities available and tonnes for free or non-profit making ones with you can contact directly - of which there are some links to on this site in the links section and can easily be found with some savvy web searching and questions.
-Aside from this lets not forget schemes such as VSO and Peace Corp of which function in a totally different manner.
+A backlash and a word of warning to how what is essentially a good thing has been cynically exploited by a newly created industry.
+There are loads of worthwhile opportunities available and tonnes for free or non-profit making ones which you can contact directly - of which there are some links to on this site in the links section and can easily be found with some savvy web searching and questions.
+Aside from this let's not forget schemes such as VSO and the Peace Corp of which function in a totally different manner.